 Best Overnight: Cocokind Resurfacing Sleep Mask

 If there’s no time to mask during the day, reach for an overnight formula and simply use it in lieu of your night cream a few times per week.
 Ideally, make it this pick which offers some serious anti-aging benefits.
 It contains bakuchiol, a plant-based ingredient that works almost exactly like retinol when it comes to thwarting wrinkles and spots, but doesn’t have any of the same irritating side effects.

 There are lots (and we mean lots) of great clay masks out there, but this one is a Team Byrdie staple.
 The formula uses a French green clay, equally effective as other clays, just slightly gentler on the skin, and pairs that with a litany of antioxidant-rich and hydrating ingredients.
-A winner of our 2020 Eco Beauty Awards, it’s always a great pick for clean beauty queens.
+It’s always a great pick for clean beauty queens.

 Sorry, but that whole ‘I don’t have time to do face mask’ excuse just won’t fly anymore.
 When time is of the essence, slather on this mask, which gets the job done in as little as 30 seconds.
 In fact, the longest you should leave it on is just three minutes; adjust your time based on how sensitive your skin is.
 It contains a laundry list of alpha- and beta-hydroxy acids along with plant-based exfoliating beads to leave skin smoother and glowier.
 It’s our go-to anytime we’re getting ready (and rushing) but suddenly realize our complexion looks a little blah.